 Hopefully the following information will answer most of your questions about civil marriages in Vermont.
-The fee for a marriage license is $60.00 plus $10.00 for a certified copy of the license after the service.
+The fee for a marriage license is $80.00 plus $10.00 for a certified copy of the license after the service (The Town of Waterbury accepts cash or check payments only).
 There are no witnesses, waiting period or blood test required.

 Getting Married in Vermont provides answers to some frequently asked questions about who can and how to get married in Vermont.

 Completing the Vermont Marriage Certificate is a reference sheet for officiants to help them complete the Vermont Certificate of Civil Marriage.
 It provides a step-by-step walk through of completing the Certificate and provides clarity to an officiant in preparation of the marriage ceremony.

 For more information, visit the Vermont Secretary of State’s website or check out these useful links: